No Bake Cheesecake With Condensed Milk

 Now slowly add a can of sweetened condensed milk, mixing on low until each addition is incorporated.
 Again, make sure stop and scrape the bowl and beater a couple of times.

 Adding sour cream adds the acid you need to set the cheesecake without watering it down.
 Just a tiny bit of lemon juice will help to set it further if you want nice slices.
-So beat that in and scoop the cream cheese filling into your crust.
+So stir that in and scoop the cream cheese filling into your crust.

 Now chill your pie for several hours.
 It will take at least three or four hours to cut a decent slice.
 Overnight is even better if you have the chance to make the cheesecake a day in advance.